 So that you can get immediate clarity and move on to prospects that are more likely to close.

 Your goal is to get a thumbs up or thumbs down on your pitch, and to avoid the delay that happens when someone has to “check with the boss” for final say.

 At the end of the day, no matter what strategy you choose, you’ve got to be prepared to…

 When it comes time to give that final push before year-end, there’s really no way to fake it.

 Reaching out, posing the ask, following up and closing the sale—it all requires consistency.

 Our CRM system simplifies the entire sales process.
 With our filtering capabilities and follow-up reminders, you have a lot of flexibility with how you manage your contacts.
 Schedule reminders to hit your inbox on a specific day or set up automated emails to ensure you never miss a beat.

 The last tip I’ll leave you with is to watch that your hunger for those year-end sales doesn’t mess you up in the new year.
 Don’t overdo it and lose sight of your sales pipeline by ignoring those prospects that you’re more likely to close in Q1.

 After December 31 (or whenever your year-end falls), you’ll have a whole new set of 365 days to contribute to your company’s goals.

 This is the playbook you need to build and scale a winning sales team and process.
-Learn the best tips and tactics for 2020.
+Learn the best tips and tactics.
 Grab it free!